lokop5116/fuse-crypt/README.md

 ./fuse_man [directory] {-f flag to run it in foreground}
 ```

-While mounting you must enter a password which will be used for encrypting/ decrypting all data that you read/write.
+While mounting you must enter a username and a password which will be used for encrypting/ decrypting all data that you read/write.

+Each user has a separate and isolated filesystem.

 It is important that the password you enter must stay consistent between mountings otherwise data you read will be garbled and any data written to file will use this for encryption.